newrelic/newrelic-opentelemetry-examples/serverless/azure-functions/node/timer-trigger-app/readme.md

 Add required application settings as well as any desired optional settings.
 These will become ENV variables available to the the function.

-An easy way to get started is through the Azure plugin to select the function app -> `Application Settings` -> right-click -> `Upload local settings`.
+An easy way to get started is through the Azure plugin.
+Select the function app -> `Application Settings` -> right-click -> `Upload local settings` OR use the command pallet (`Command + Shift + P`) -> `Azure Functions: Upload Local Settings`...
 And then modify any different settings you need in Azure.
 Modification can also be done through the Azure extension.

 ## Deploy to the Azure Function App